-In any case, we do have a working, albeit an unofficial, version of TWRP for the Redmi Note 7.
+In any case, we do have a working version of TWRP for the Redmi Note 7 and Redmi Note 7 Pro.
 This means that we can boot into TWRP and install it over our stock recovery.
 With a custom recovery installed that gives us the ability to install the popular Magisk Framework to gain root access.

 The only requirement here is that you unlock the bootloader of the Xiaomi Redmi Note 7.
 If you haven’t done this yet then follow that linked guide so you are actually able to install software that isn’t officially from Xiaomi.
 Once that is done then you can continue with this guide.

 In order to complete the tutorial below, you're going to need some things set up ahead of time.
 Please follow the how to install ADB and Fastboot tools guide if you haven't done so already.
 Then you will need to follow the how to enable Developer Mode guide, as well as the tutorial that shows you how to enable USB Debugging Mode.

 You will then need to open a command prompt within the within the same folder as your ADB and Fastboot tools and execute the "adb devices" command (without quotes) to start the ADB service.
 Then connect the device to the PC with a USB cable and you should see the prompt to grant USB Debugging Mode access from the PC the phone is connected to.

 Once granted, you can then test this by running the command "adb devices" again (without quotes) in a command prompt or PowerShell to make sure the computer recognizes the device.

 How to Root the Xiaomi Redmi Note 7 and Install the TWRP Custom Recovery